Donald Trump doubles down on boorish temper tantrums

 Then, after a bit of random whining, Trump decides to go back to the well on the mayor of London:

-Pathetic excuse by London Mayor Sadiq Khan who had to think fast on his "no reason to be alarmed" statement.
-MSM is working hard to sell it!— Donald J. Trump (@realDonaldTrump) June 5, 2017
+Pathetic excuse by London Mayor Sadiq Khan who had to think fast on his “no reason to be alarmed” statement.
+MSM is working hard to sell it!

 Even for Trump, this is close to unbelievable.
 His original tweet about this yesterday was a lie, and would have been wildly inappropriate even if it weren’t.
 The city of London had just been hit by a deadly terrorist attack!
 Trump got blasted for this breathtaking display of churlishness, of course, and that meant he had to hit back today even more boorishly in front of the whole world.
 Because Donald Trump never, ever, backs down from anything, no matter how stupid.